Kanagawa computer programmer, 82, recognized worldwide for efforts to keep seniors digitally engaged | The Japan Times

 Wakamiya thought mobile games for the elderly should be created so they can familiarize themselves with the internet, but at first she didn’t think she would be able to develop one herself.
 Her eventual development of the hinadan app was supported mostly through Skype and Facebook Messenger by a computer programmer in Sendai, with whom she had become acquainted through volunteer activities to help the disaster-hit region after the 2011 Great East Japan Earthquake.

 Seniors are at a physical disadvantage when it comes to the quick swipe actions often required by digital games.
-To resolve that issue, players of hinadan can tap the screen instead of swiping, to place male and female dolls in the correct positions on the red-carpeted tiered stand — which is traditionally decorated and displayed in the home for the girls’ festival on March 3.
+To resolve that issue, players of hinadan can tap the screen instead of swiping, to place male and female dolls in the correct positions on the red-carpeted tiered stand — which is traditionally decorated and displayed in the home for Girls’ Day on March 3.

 “I explained to Mr. Cook that smartphones are not designed for senior users, some of whom have trouble hearing and seeing,” she said, adding that Cook listened to her carefully.
 Wakamiya said the CEO might have noticed growing demand in an iPhone market for older people, and that the market potential may be one of the reasons she was invited to the developers’ meeting — in addition to the purpose of celebrating developers’ diversity, not only by gender and ethnicity but also by generation.